Social liberalism

 Social liberal ideas and parties tend to be considered centre to centre-left, although there are deviations from these positions to both the political left or right.
-Addressing economic and social issues, such as poverty, welfare, infrastructure, health care, education, and the climate using government intervention, while emphasising individual rights and autonomy are expectations under a social liberal government.
 In modern political discourse, social liberalism is associated with progressivism, a left-liberalism contrasted to the right-leaning neoliberalism, and combines support for a mixed economy with cultural liberalism.

-Social liberalism may also refer to American progressive stances on sociocultural issues, such as reproductive rights and same-sex marriage, in contrast with American social conservatism.
+Cultural liberalism is an ideology that advocates the freedom of individuals to choose whether to conform to cultural norms.
+In American usage, the term Social liberalism may also refer to American progressive stances on sociocultural issues, such as reproductive rights and same-sex marriage, in contrast with American social conservatism.
 Cultural liberalism is often referred to as social liberalism because it expresses the social dimension of liberalism; however, it is not the same as the broader political ideology known as social liberalism.
-In American politics, a social liberal may hold either conservative (economic liberal) or liberal (economic progressive) views on fiscal policy.
+In American politics, a social liberal may hold either conservative (economic liberal) or progressive views on fiscal policy.

 Origins

 United Kingdom

 By the end of the 19th century, downturns in economic growth challenged the principles of classical liberalism, a growing awareness of poverty and unemployment present within modern industrial cities, and the agitation of organised labour.
 A significant political reaction against the changes introduced by industrialisation and laissez-faire capitalism came from one-nation conservatives concerned about social balance and the introduction of the famous Education Act 1870.
 However, socialism later became a more important force for change and reform.
-Some Victorian writers—including Charles Dickens, Thomas Carlyle, and Matthew Arnold—became early influential critics of social injustice.
+Some Victorian writers—including Charles Dickens, Thomas Carlyle and Matthew Arnold—became early influential critics of social injustice.

 John Stuart Mill contributed enormously to liberal thought by combining elements of classical liberalism with what eventually became known as the new liberalism.
 Mill developed this philosophy by liberalising the concept of consequentialism to promote a rights based system.
 He also developed his liberal dogma by combining the idea of using a utilitarian foundation to base upon the idea of individual rights.
 The new liberals tried to adapt the old language of liberalism to confront these difficult circumstances, which they believed could only be resolved through a broader and more interventionist conception of the state.
 Ensuring that individuals did not physically interfere with each other or merely by impartially having formulated and applied laws could not establish an equal right to liberty.
 More positive and proactive measures were required to ensure that every individual would have an equal opportunity for success.